 Michigan's Newborn Screening Program identifies about 60 newborns every year with sickle cell disease.
-Early identification, coupled with antibiotic prophylaxis by 3 months of age through 5 and early intervention services, reduces health complications in babies and young children.
+Early identification, coupled with antibiotic prophylaxis by three months of age through five and early intervention services, reduces health complications in babies and young children.

 The Michigan Department of Health & Human Services - Division of Lifecourse Epidemiology and Genomics and partners have developed a comprehensive public health plan to address the needs of individuals (children and adults) with hemoglobinopathies, particularly sickle cell disease (SCD) across the life span.
 Although life expectancy for individuals with SCD has increased significantly during the past 40 years, there is still a need to find new ways of addressing the disease burden.
 The 3-year plan was released in October 2015 - A Public Health Strategic Plan to Address Sickle Cell Disease Across the Lifespan 2015-2018.

 Look below for supporting material to learn about each of the public and stakeholder engagement activities involved.

 Celebrating 27 Years of Sickle Cell Screening: Newborn Screening Surveillance Report

 This report describes twelve hemoglobinopathy indicators for Michigan, as well as comments about their significance and potential utility.
 The indicators are related to: incidence, confirmatory diagnosis, antibiotic prophylaxis, patient education, immunizations, public insurance, enrollment, transcranial doppler screening, hydroxyurea treatment, emergency department visits, inpatient hospitalizations, and outpatient visits.
 Michigan data on these indicators provide benchmarks for hemoglobinopathies related to Healthy People 2020 objectives.
 Further, the findings provide important information to identify gaps in services, and represent an essential step for planning public health action.